 \subsection{Data Preprocessing}

-To construct such model, sailing durations of each voyage segment and port congestion levels are essential features.
-Therefore, it is necessary to first establish a data preprocessing pipeline that transforms raw data into structured voyage records dataset and port vessel count dataset, serving for further utilization.
+To construct such a model, sailing durations of each voyage segment and port congestion levels are essential features.
+Therefore, it is necessary to first establish a data preprocessing pipeline that transforms raw data into the structured voyage record dataset and port vessel count dataset, serving for further utilization.
 The raw data contains AIS data, port geofence data and static vessel information.
-The basic items of raw data above would be described in Appendix~\ref{sec:raw}.
+The basic items of raw data above are described in Appendix~\ref{sec:raw}.

-It's important to give a accurate and objective definition for the sailing duration because it serves as the target label for model prediction.
-As illustrated in Figure~\ref{fig:port_process}, the general process of vessel departure and arrival involves several major spatial zones, including the departure port pilotage area, open sea area, destination port anchorage area, destination port pilotage area and destination port berth.
-Since the sailing duration is intended to characterize vessels' navigation behavior in open sea area rather than within near-port waters, the sailing duration is defined as the time elapsed between leaving the departure port pilotage area and arriving at the destination port anchorage area.
+It is important to give an accurate and objective definition of the sailing duration because it serves as the target label for model predictions.
+As illustrated in Figure~\ref{fig:port_process}, the general process of vessel departure and arrival involves several major spatial zones, including the departure port's pilotage area, open sea area, destination port's anchorage area, destination port's pilotage area and destination port's berth.
+Since the sailing duration is intended to characterize vessels' navigation behavior in open sea area rather than within near-port waters, the sailing duration is defined as the time elapsed between leaving the departure port's pilotage area and arriving at the destination port's anchorage area.